 Establish Roots Before Gardening

-When planting things like succulents, it’s best to let plants grow in a regular container for a few weeks first.
+When planting succulents, it’s best to let plants grow in a regular container for a few weeks first.
 Planting flat prior to transplanting plants to a vertical garden will give plants the opportunity to establish roots and secure themselves into the soil.

 Thinking Of Creating Your Own?